Ergonomic Works

 * What to Show:

-* The complete setup of your desk.
+* The complete setup of your desk for the remote ergonomic evaluation.

 * Any other equipment or items in your immediate work area.